spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

    * If a recommendation is above the set boundaries, automatic right-sizing will apply the recommendation using the maximum value configured in the rule.
    * If a recommendation is below the set boundaries, automatic right-sizing will apply the recommendation using the minimum value configured in the rule.
 9. Click the **Set overhead for resources** down arrow and set the CPU and memory percentage overheads.
 An overhead specifies the percentage of extra resources to add to the new request recommendation.
-10. Turn on the **Apply HPA on associated workload** if you want to apply HPA.
-Ocean automatically applies recommendations for metrics not covered by the HPA trigger.
-For example, Ocean applies memory recommendations to a CPU-based HPA.
-Ocean applies recommendations for both metrics for other triggers, such as Kafka queue.
+10. Ocean supports automatic right-sizing for HPA-associated workloads.
+To enable, click **Apply HPA on associated workload**.

 11. Turn on **Auto-attach** if you want to automatically attach rules to workloads based on selected criteria.
      *  In the Auto-attach area, select required namespaces / labels.